 - While the yeast proofs, cream together the butter and sugar in a stand mixer fit with the paddle attachment.

 - Once the butter and sugar are well combined, add the oil and vanilla extract and mix well at low speed.
 Add egg yolks 1 at a time and increase the mixer to high.
 Beat for an additional 2 minutes.

-- Turn the mixer back to low speed and add flour and salt, then add the foamy yeast mixture.
+Turn the mixer back to low speed and add 2 1/2 cups flour and 1 tsp salt, then add the foamy yeast mixture.
 Be sure to give the yeast mixture a final whisk before adding it in, especially if it is very foamy.

-- Once the dough a soft dough forms that can easily be removed from the hook by hand, transfer it to a lightly floured surface and knead several times, or until you have a smooth ball of dough.
+Once a soft dough forms that can easily be removed from the hook by hand, transfer it to a lightly floured surface and knead several times, or until you have a smooth ball of dough.
 Do not over-knead.